Spiff Alternative: Commission Software Without the Enterprise Complexity

 • Per-payee pricing scales with headcount.

-Best for: High-growth and enterprise teams that want modern UX, a full SPM platform, and top-tier analyst recognition.
-A strong alternative for Salesforce-native teams evaluating Spiff that also want quota and territory management in one tool.
+Best for: Mid-market and enterprise teams that want modern UX, a full SPM platform, and analyst recognition — often as an alternative to Spiff for teams that also need quota and territory management.

 Want to automate commission calculations for your team?